Ashitosh9922/Socialbook-/README.md

 ## Overview

-SocialBook is a web-based social networking platform where users can connect with friends, share updates, post photos, and engage in conversations.
+SocialBook is a web-based frontend social networking platform where users can connect with friends, share updates, post photos, and engage in conversations.
 It provides a user-friendly interface for users to interact and stay connected with their social circle.

 ## Features